madees/dbaudio-DS100-Chataigne-Module/README.md

 > - PointD may be easier to use if you have already objects as Chataigne Point2D, like Custom variable presets or 2D mapping sequences, that use (0,0) as center position.
 > - Polar may ease reproducing an egocentric scene, or if you want to do simple centered circle trajectories.

-Here is the command list, if you need to know more about arguments type and ranges, please refer to the https://www.dbaudio.com/assets/products/downloads/manuals-documentation/electronics/dbaudio-osc-protocol-ds100-1.3.7-en.pdf
+Here is the command list, if you need to know more about arguments type and ranges, please refer to the [dbaudio-osc-protocol-ds100-1.3.7-en.pdf page 5](https://www.dbsoundscape.com/assets/products/downloads/manuals-documentation/electronics/dbaudio-osc-protocol-ds100-1.3.9-en.pdf)

 - Custom Message() :
 If you need one OSC command that isn't in the module yet, (for example, matrix control), the command Custom Message is there in the module for that purpose.
 Just add the OSC string from documentation above and eventually Arguments.
 If you think this command may be usefull for other users and want to add it to the Community Module, please contact us thru Chataigne Discord or Forum : http://benjamin.kuperberg.fr/chataigne/en/#community